PSLmodels/Package-Builder/README.md

 Note that the default (that is, using no `--python` option) implies packages will be built for both Python 2.7 and Python 3.6.

+### Complete bash script that creates `taxcalc` packages

+See the full explanation in [this comment](https://github.com/open-source-economics/policybrain-builder/issues/74#issue-268242989).

 ## Environment variables